 Where more than 90 calendar days have elapsed since receipt by the DCC of the associated Update Firmware Service Request, the S1SP shall create a SMETS1 Response indicating failure and shall take no further action.

-Where a firmware upgrade process for the target Device or another a Device on the same HAN is underway, the S1SP shall return a Response indicating failure.
+Where a firmware upgrade process for the target Device or another Device on the same HAN is underway, the S1SP shall return a Response indicating failure.

 On receipt of an Activate Firmware Service Request where the target Device is a PPMID, the S1SP shall send an S1SP Alert indicating failure.